movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 and file-base identity, including compressed decoded offsets.
 Inline removal accounts for decoded bytes, and replacement holes follow `NO_HOLES`.
-Callers retain data allocation, inline decoding, ordered payload handling and inode publication; shrink and recovery keep their separate cleanup orchestration.
+Callers retain data allocation, inline decoding, ordered payload handling and inode publication.
+Resize builds on this plan; mount recovery retains its vnode-independent cleanup engine.

 Range cloning locks both regular-file vnodes without waiting on one while holding the other.
 It commits their ordered writes before sharing: pending